JamieSilakom618/EVSeqDNAFeatureProfiler/README.md

-# EV-seq Analysis Workflow
+# EV-seq DNA Feature Profiler

-This repository contains the computational workflow for Extracellular Vesicle sequencing (EV-seq) analysis described in our manuscript submitted to the Journal of Extracellular Vesicles.
-The workflow enables reproducible analysis of DNA content within extracellular vesicles.
+This repository contains a computational workflow for Extracellular Vesicle sequencing (EV-seq) analysis.
+The workflow enables reproducible analysis of DNA content within extracellular vesicles for *Saccharomyces cerevisiae*.

 ## Abstract

-This computational pipeline analyzes DNA content in extracellular vesicles through a systematic four-step approach: quality control and genome alignment, genomic composition analysis, feature-level enrichment testing, and abundance quantification.
+This computational pipeline analyzes DNA content in extracellular vesicles through a systematic three-step approach: quality control and genome alignment with genomic composition analysis, feature-level enrichment testing, and abundance quantification.
 The workflow is designed for reproducibility and follows best practices for bioinformatics research.

 ## workflow Information
 - **Author**: Nutticha Silakom